u12206050/gatsby-plugin-algolia/README.md

 You can also specify `matchFields` per query to check for different fields based on the type of objects you are indexing.

-# Feedback

-This is the very first version of our plugin and isn't yet officially supported.
-Please leave all your feedback in GitHub issues 😊